How to Make Cold Brew Coffee in a French Press (best recipe)

 Here is a quick list of all the things you will need to create your French press cold brewed coffee:

-- To grind up those beans, you’ll need a grinder.
-I recommend the Baratza Virtuoso burr grinder, but if you use your own, just make sure it can produce an extra-coarse grind.
+- To grind up those beans, you’ll need a burr grinder.
+Just make sure whatever you have can produce an extra-coarse grind.

-- Although it is not entirely necessary, a good scale will help you maintain accuracy (the key to tasty coffee) in your brew.
-Click here to see my top recommendations for coffee scales.
+- Although it is not entirely necessary, a good scale will help you maintain accuracy (the key to tasty coffee) in your brew (1).

 - You will also need a sealable container, no smaller than your French press, to pour your brew into.